KhanAnupamShafi/Table-React-Xampp-server/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+#React Simple Table Generator

 ### First make sure ‘api’ folder is located inside ‘htdocs’ folder. ‘api’ folder provided with inside src folder where you can find all the api data.

-### Unzip the file provided with the name ‘khan-anupam-shafi.zip’ where all the project files are located

 ## Available Scripts